- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 1. Create a salon business plan.

 Writing a business plan should be your first step when starting any business.
 It provides you with a clear objective, outlines how you will achieve that objective, and gives you a good idea of what you need to do to be successful.
-[Read related article: How to Write a Business Plan]
+[Read related article: Guide to Creating a Business Plan With Template]

 “A business plan is key to starting a salon,” said Ali Ryan, owner of The Dry House.
 “The plan offers a road map for salon owners to follow and helps entrepreneurs consider all areas of the business.
 A business plan makes sure you set up a metric for success and consider the financials before you invest huge amounts of time and money in a new salon.”